-Comment Category Staff Recommendations

-Community Design: Should emphasize Response: These issues are

-walkability, quality of life, incorporated in OIP implementation

-culture, improved access to section.
-No further action.

-community services, amenities, and

-facilities.

-Common Areas: More self-help, Response: In most cases, common

-volunteer, and co-management for areas are authorized by DCC&R or

-use and development of common other land conveyance documents.

-areas.
+Comment Category Staff Recommendations Community Design: Should emphasize Response: These issues are walkability, quality of life, incorporated in OIP implementation culture, improved access to section.
+No further action. community services, amenities, and facilities.
+Common Areas: More self-help, Response: In most cases, common volunteer, and co-management for areas are authorized by DCC&R or use and development of common other land conveyance documents. areas.
 Lower fees.
-Use, development, and management

-provisions are included in these

-documents.
-Capacity-Building

-technical assistance and grants to

-beneficiary associations are

-available through the HHC-approved

-Native Hawaiian Development
+Use, development, and management provisions are included in these documents.
+Capacity-Building technical assistance and grants to beneficiary associations are available through the HHC-approved Native Hawaiian Development Program.

-Program.
 No further action.

-Parks: The park in Waianae isn't Response: The OIP considers the

-big enough. need for common areas such as
+Parks: The park in Waianae isn't Response: The OIP considers the big enough. need for common areas such as parks.
+Recommendation: In future subdivisions, ensure that adequate land is set aside for parks.
+LAND TRANSFERS & ACQUISITIONS Environmental Constraints: Avoid Response: Environmental development in steep and flood constraints were incorporated in prone areas. the OIP land analysis process.

-parks.

-Recommendation: In future

-subdivisions, ensure that adequate

-land is set aside for parks.

-LAND TRANSFERS & ACQUISITIONS

-Environmental Constraints: Avoid Response: Environmental

-development in steep and flood constraints were incorporated in

-prone areas. the OIP land analysis process.
-No

-further action.

-Undevelopable Lands: Exchange out Response: Land exchange criteria

-steep pali lands. are discussed in the OIP

-implementation section.
-No

-further action.

-Acquisitions: Acquire more Response: These issues are

-homestead land in Central Oahu, incorporated in OIP implementation

-Town, and Windward Oahu. section.
 No further action.

-AGRICULTURE

-Agriculture: Increase agriculture Response: Oahu applicants

-opportunities and subsistence recognize that, due to limited

-agriculture awards.
-Support urban land, different types of

-agriculture & food sustainability agricultural products are needed

-in residential areas. on Oahu to support food

-sustainability.
-These issues are

-incorporated in OIP implementation

-section.
-The Agricultural Policy

-Plan, now underway, will further

-address these issues.
-No further

-action.
+Undevelopable Lands: Exchange out Response: Land exchange criteria are discussed in the OIP steep pali lands. implementation section.
+No further action.
+Acquisitions: Acquire more Response: These issues are homestead land in Central Oahu, incorporated in OIP implementation Town, and Windward Oahu. section.
+No further action.
+AGRICULTURE Section.
+No further action.
+Agriculture: Increase agriculture Response: Oahu applicants opportunities and subsistence recognize that, due to limited agriculture awards.
+Support urban land, different types of agricultural products are needed lagriculture & food sustainability agriculture & food sustainability agriculture & food sustainability in residential areas. on Oahu to support food - on Oahu to support food sustainability.
+These issues are - on Oahu to support food sustainability.
+These issues are incorporated in OIP implementation - on Oahu to support food sustainability.
+These issues are incorporated in OIP implementation section.
+The Agricultural Policy - on Oahu to support food sustainability.
+These issues are incorporated in OIP implementation